GarrettLevine/js-exercises/README.md

-# More JavaScript Problems - By HackerYou
+# JavaScript Exercises

+All of these challenges were provided via [HackerYou ](www.hackeryou.com).

 Want to spend more time practicing your Javascript chops?
 Try these extra questions and beef up your brain.